465 related texts · 4 related myths · Page 2 of 10

 It must have been overwhelming, the weight of a destroyed world, the responsibility of rebuilding it all.
 Well, according to Pirkei DeRabbi Eliezer, a fascinating collection of sto...

-It's more than just history; it's about rest, inheritance, and a divine promise.
-The Sifrei Devarim, a collection of legal interpretations on the Book of Deuteronomy, offers a fasc...
+The Sifrei Devarim, a collection of legal interpretations on the Book of Deuteronomy, offers a fascinating glimpse into this idea.
+It grapples with the verse speaking of "rest and ...

 The core of this passage revolves around the first tithe, the ma'aser rishon.
 This was a portion of the harvest given to the Levites, the tribe dedicated to serving in the Temple. ...